rootkovska/x86_harmful/x86_harmful.md

 chapters above.
 Sadly, and most depressing, there is no option for us users to opt-out from having this on our computing devices, whether we want it or not.
-The author considers this as probably the biggest mistake the PC industry has got itself into she has every witnessed.
+The author considers this as probably the biggest mistake the PC industry has got itself into she has ever witnessed.

 ## And what about AMD?